Work in the United Arab Emirates (UAE)

 UAE visas

-Visas for visiting the UAE will be issued on arrival to all UK nationals.
-This allows you to stay in the country for 30 days.
-The emirate you arrived in can then extend your visa for another 30 days, three days before its expiry date.
+All UK nationals are eligible for a visa on arrival in the UAE.
+This visa allows you to stay in the country for 30 days.
+You can then extend your visa for another 30 days, three days before its expiry date.
 However, you must leave the country at the end of this period.
-Your passport must have at least six months validity from the date of entry, so check before travelling.
+Your passport must have at least six months of validity from the date of entry.

-If you intend to work in the UAE you'll need to be sponsored by an employer - you cannot work on a visit or a tourist visa.
-Once you've accepted a job offer your employer will apply for a residency visa on your behalf and you'll then be able to get a work permit from the Ministry of Labour.
-You're not entitled to work without this permit and doing so is illegal.
+If you intend to work in the UAE, you will need to be sponsored by an employer.
+You cannot work on a visit or tourist visa.
+Once you have accepted a job offer, your employer will apply for a residency visa on your behalf.
+Once you have a residency visa, you will be able to obtain a work permit from the Ministry of Labour.
+Working in the UAE without a work permit is illegal.

 Work permits and employment visas can last between one and ten years.
 Documents needed to secure a work permit include: